manavsehgal/reactspeedcoding/manuscript/c04-react-speed-ui.md

 in this guide as a starting point for our app.
 - [Mozilla documents Flexbox][2] in detail, explaining the concepts, with samples.
 - W3Schools explains [how Flexbox works][3] with code snippets.
+- [Solved by Flexbox][21] has plenty of examples for using Flexbox.
 - [PostCSS Deep Dive][8] is an excellent resource if you want to delve deeper into this awesome library.
+- Smashing Magazine has a detailed post on [using various PostCSS plugins][20] with examples.
 - Tool for aiding creation of [CSS box-shadows][17].
 - Browse [trends in color palettes][18] as liked by thousands of users.